maldoinc/wireup/docs/pages/annotations.md

 ### Explicit injection annotation
 Even though annotating services is optional, you CAN still annotate them to be explicit about what will be injected.
-This also has the benefit of making the container throw when the service does not exist instead of silently skipping this parameter.
+This also has the benefit of raising when the service does not exist instead of silently skipping this parameter.

 ```python